sheffield-bioinformatics-core/periscope/README.md

 #### tagged bam file
 - XS is the alignment score
 - XA is the amplicon number
-- XC is the asigned class (gDNA or sgDNA)
+- XC is the assigned class (gDNA or sgDNA)

-Why periscopre?
+Why periscope?
 SUB-genomic RNA, SUB-marine, periscope.
 <div>Icons made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>